PlayStation 5 and PS5 Digital Edition vs. Xbox Series X and Xbox Series S

 All four consoles are powered by GDDR6 RAM, with the Xbox Series X and the two PS5 models running on 16 GB of it.
 The Xbox Series S, meanwhile, gets by on 10 GB.

 In all cases, these have been upgraded to solid state drives (SSDs), which will be much faster than the hard disc drives (HDDs) that have been standard for years.
-And this is where Sony makes up some ground from having slightly slower processors – the PS5 clocks read speeds of up to 5.5 GB per second raw, or up to a huge 9 GB/s compressed.
+And this is where Sony makes up some ground from having slightly slower processors – thanks to a custom integrated I/O system the PS5 clocks read speeds of up to 5.5 GB per second raw, or up to a huge 9 GB/s compressed.
 That’s more than twice as fast as the Xboxes.

 Given how big next-gen games will get, even 1 TB of storage isn’t going to last too long – especially if you go for the digital-only options.
 Thankfully, all four machines offer expandable storage.